totadavid95/PhpComposerInstaller/README.md

 ### Installing Visual C++ Redistributable

 The [installation requirements](https://www.php.net/manual/en/install.windows.requirements.php) specify the Visual C++ Redistributable is needed to run PHP on Windows systems.
-Ezért, ha a PHP az első futtatáskor "dll hibát" ír, telepítsd az OS architektúrádnak (32 vagy 64 bit) megfelelő Visual C++ runtime library-t:
 If PHP gives a "dll error" on first execution, download the appropriate (32 or 64 bit depending on your OS architechure) version of the Visual C++ runtime:
 - [vc_redist.x86.exe](https://aka.ms/vs/16/release/vc_redist.x86.exe) (32 bit)
 - [vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe) (64 bit)

 ### Installing Xdebug for PHP
-- Select the Xdebug version corresponing your installed PHP version from [https://xdebug.org/download](https://xdebug.org/download) from the __Windows binaries__ section. (tartsd szem előtt, hogy x86 (32 bit) / x64 (64 bit) kell-e, a TS / NTS a Thread Safe-t / Non-Thread Safe-t jelenti a végén, az aktuális PHP verziódat és az architektúrát pedig a `php -v` parancs adja meg).
+- Select the Xdebug version corresponing your installed PHP version from [https://xdebug.org/download](https://xdebug.org/download) from the __Windows binaries__ section.
 - Download Xdebug as a file named __php_xdebug.dll__.
 - Copy the downloaded __php_xdebug.dll__ file to the __ext__ directory of your PHP installation.
 - Open __php.ini__.
 The ini file follows this structure: